yoavweiss/smashing_book_6_chapter/loading_assets_on_the_web.md

 Another great way to reduce the impact of latency and increase the power of caching in browsers is to use service workers.

-A Service Worker is a JavaScript-based network proxy in the browser, enabling the developer to inspect outgoing requests and incoming responses and manipulate them.
+A service worker is a JavaScript-based network proxy in the browser, enabling the developer to inspect outgoing requests and incoming responses and manipulate them.
 As such, service workers are extremely powerful, and enable developers to go beyond the regular browser HTTP cache in caching their resources.
-They enable a bunch of extremely interesting and beneficial use-cases which weren't possible on the web before.
+Lyza’s chapter covers them in depth, so you probably already know that service workers enable a bunch of extremely interesting and beneficial use-cases which weren't possible on the web before.

 ### Offline